Eric100911/JpsiUpsPhi-workspace/workbook-02.md

 On `CRAB`, running CMSSW config with pLHE input could mean a bit more trouble, especially when we have A LOT of pLHE to process and we are adding PU into consideration.

 The first issue is that pLHE could become too large to be transferred to the `CRAB` input sandbox for later processing.
-In our case, it was \~ 900k events split into \~ 9k files with a total size of \~ 1.8GB, far exceeding the 100MB limit of `CRAB`[^9].
+In our case, it is \~ 900k events split into \~ 9k files with a total size of \~ 1.8GB, far exceeding the 100MB limit of `CRAB`[^9].
 This demands that we do not include pLHE files as inputs in CRAB config, but rather, handle the pLHE file at where they are directly accessible.

 For the `GEN-SIM ` step, we are setting the input file source with the PFN to our CERNBox, adding all files into the list of files to be processed, and leaving the job splitting to CRAB.
 The produced data files will be mostly kept at `T2_CN_Beijing` .